luceat-lux-vestra/search-browser-tabs-for-alfred/README.md

+## Changes
+> Icon for workflow
+> Icons for search result: document.icns -> app.icns, compass.icns
+> `Search Safari and Chrome Tabs.alfredworkflow` icons just from `alfred-tabs` and applied above changes
+> If you prefer original icons, use `SearchTabs.alfredworkflow`

 Search tabs in Safari and Chrome (also supports Safari Technology Preview, WebKit, Chromium, Chrome Canary and Vivaldi)

 Just added `Vivaldi` support to `Search Safari and Chrome Tabs` by `ClintonStrong`.